angrybacon/doomsday-wiki/markdown/partials/welcome.md

 and win condition in tandem with Doomsday.

 If you are new to the archetype then please check out the [FAQs Appendix][faq] for any initial queries you might have.
-Peruse the wiki, read some of the articles and come visit us in the [Discord][discord].
+Peruse the Wiki, read some of the articles and come visit us in the [Discord][discord].

 [pretty-mean-deck]: /articles/2020/03/12/pretty-mean-deck